MenuClose

 • Verified insurance acceptance

-At Northpoint Seattle, we’ve helped countless patients suffering from an anxiety disorder overcome addictions and regain their mental health.
+At Northpoint Seattle, we’ve helped countless patients struggling with an anxiety disorder overcome addictions and regain their mental health.
 Our programs are nationally accredited by the Joint Commission, staffed by some of the most qualified professionals in the area, and offer a comprehensive recovery experience.
 We know that an anxiety disorder can make living life to its fullest nearly impossible.
 And we are passionate about helping each of our patients regain control over their lives.

 But even if our program isn’t right for you, we’d love to help you find one that is.
 Our dedicated rehab specialists are standing by to answer any questions you may have and point you to the best programs to treat your anxiety.
-So, contact us today at 425.414.3530 and get started on the road to recovery and a healthier you.
+So, contact us today at 425.414.3530 or online and get started on the road to recovery and a healthier you.